Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders

 \paragraph{The reconstruction--coherence trade-off is controllable.} All contrastive variants sacrifice reconstruction relative to the standard SAE ($R^2 = 0.454$).
 At low contrastive weight ($\lambda{=}0.01$), all variants maintain positive $R^2$ ($0.31{-}0.42$).
 At high weight, $R^2$ decreases while temporal coherence increases.
 The full 29-configuration ablation (Supplementary Material) shows this is a smooth, monotonic trade-off controlled by a single hyperparameter.

-\paragraph{Matryoshka variants are the strongest overall.} Temporal+M achieves the best probe accuracy (20.4\%), the highest temporal coherence among contrastive variants (lag-1 $= 0.360$ at $\lambda{=}0.01$), and at $\tau{=}0.2$ \textit{exceeds} raw DINOv2 coherence (lag-1 $= 0.462$ vs.\ 0.435).
+\paragraph{Matryoshka variants are the strongest overall.} Temporal+M achieves the best probe accuracy at the balanced settings (20.4\%), the highest temporal coherence among contrastive variants (lag-1 $= 0.360$ at $\lambda{=}0.01$), and at $\tau{=}0.2$ \textit{exceeds} raw DINOv2 coherence (lag-1 $= 0.462$ vs.\ 0.435) --- the only variant to clear the raw backbone on this metric.
 The hierarchical structure concentrates action-relevant features in the high-level group while delegating fine-grained texture to the low-level group.
 This separation allows the contrastive loss to improve temporal coherence without sacrificing discrimination.
 We recommend Temporal+M as the default variant for applications that require both interpretability and action-discriminative features.

-\paragraph{Temporal and Separate offer balanced discrimination.} Temporal achieves the best probe accuracy among non-Matryoshka variants (20.2\%) and concentrates the most predictive signal into the fewest features: just 10 ablated features cause a $-9.3$ pp drop in the causal ablation (Table~\ref{tab:causal_ablation}).
-Separate matches Temporal's probe while adding independent spatial consistency, but distributes predictive signal more broadly.
+\paragraph{Temporal and Separate offer balanced discrimination.} Temporal and Separate reach the same probe accuracy at their balanced settings (20.2\%), but Temporal concentrates predictive signal into the fewest features: just 10 ablated features cause a $-9.3$ pp drop in the targeted ablation (Table~\ref{tab:causal_ablation}).
+Separate adds independent spatial consistency, distributes predictive signal more broadly, and is the variant that benefits most from a large contrastive weight ($21.3\%$ at $\lambda{=}0.5$).
 Both are well-suited when Matryoshka's hierarchical structure is unnecessary and a single contrastive loss suffices.